Marijuana and Canadian Travel: What Should I Know?

 The Act also set up a framework for licensed entities to cultivate or sell marijuana.
 Although the government has legalized the sale of weed within the country, that does not mean you can transport it with you across the border.

-Complete our contact form to receive a free consultation from a Campbell Cohen expert on how to overcome potential issues on inadmissibility to Canada.
+Complete our contact form to receive a free consultation from a Cohen Immigration Law expert on how to overcome potential issues on inadmissibility to Canada.

 Table of Contents